adithnaveen/ibm-kafka-may-2023/README.md

 1. Creating partition
 2. Implementiation of kafka with partition + consumer groups
     ```
-    > It is a performance goal to have all the records sent to a single partition and not multiple partitions to improve batching.
+    > It is a performance goal to have all the records sent to a single partition and not multiple partitions to improve batching. - sticky partition (by default after 3.2 kafka)
+    > earlier to this was RoundRobin
     ```
 3. Rebalancing (shift the messages which we need)
 4. connecting kafka with programming language (Java)